-To get the first stage results, we test the effect of institutional, economic and political variables, used as instruments, on different reforms variables.
-Specifically, we model the decision to have an independent regulator, to privatize and to introduce competition, using an OLS model.
+have an independent regulator, to privatize and to introduce competition, using an OLS model.
 The regressors are mainly democracy indicator, legal origin, natural resources rents as % of GDP and independence year, plus the exogenous variables we use in the second stage equation (such as population density, GDP per capita and year dummies).

 4.2.
-Data21
+Data13

-The previous propositions, mentioned in section (3), will be tested using a panel dataset of 17 MENA countries from 1995 to 201022.
+The previous propositions, mentioned in section (3), will be tested using a panel dataset of 17 MENA countries from 1995 to 2010.
 We construct an original database from various sources, as detailed in this section.
 Moreover, we are focusing only on the voice market in the fixed and mobile segments.

 The access rate is measured by the fixed and mobile penetration (the number of fixed and mobile telephone lines in a country per 100 inhabitants in natural log).
 The productivity is measured by the number of telephone subscribers in fixed and mobile telephone per employee.
-To measure price levels, we use different prices corresponding to different telephone services: first, the monthly subscription for residential telephone service in US\$ and second, the price of a standard errors, since it does not take into account in the second stage that the endogenous variables were predicted in a previous stage.
+To measure price levels, we use different prices corresponding to different telephone services: first, the monthly subscription for residential telephone service in US\$ and second, the price of a 3-minute fixed telephone local call (at peak and off-peak rates) in US\$.
+We also use mobile price of 3-minute local call (at peak and at off-peak rates) in US\$.
+As suggested by the ITU (2012), we construct fixed and mobile price baskets for mobile and fixed-lines lated lines lated lines per year and percent of fixed telephone faults cleared by next working day.